Jena-Thaipham/SpotifyAPI_Music/README.md

 - **Data Visualization**: Tableau
 - **Tools**: Pandas, NumPy, SQLAlchemy

+## 📚 What I Learned

+Through this project, I enhanced both my technical and analytical skills.
+Some key learnings include:

+- Gained hands-on experience in working with the Spotify API for real-world data extraction and processing.
+- Developed interactive dashboards using Tableau to communicate insights clearly and effectively.
+- Improved my ability to translate data-driven insights into actionable business recommendations.
+- Strengthened my understanding of how data analytics can directly support decision-making in the music industry.

+This project also reinforced the importance of storytelling in data science — making complex analysis accessible and meaningful to business stakeholders.

+---

+## 🔄 Next Steps

+While the project yielded valuable insights, there are still areas worth exploring to increase business impact:

+- **Refining audience engagement metrics:** While follower count is available through the Spotify API, it may not accurately reflect true user engagement. **Monthly listeners** could provide a more precise measure, but this metric is not offered through the free API.
+Some third-party providers do offer this via **paid APIs**, and this is worth noting for future development.
+- **User segmentation:** Future work could explore segmenting users by geography, listening behavior, and genre preference to enable more targeted marketing strategies.
+- **Cross-platform analysis:** Integrating data from other platforms (e.g., YouTube, Apple Music) could help build a more comprehensive view of artist and track performance.
+- **Tracking over time:** A time-series component could be added to monitor how popularity and trends shift over weeks or months.

+These next steps would further strengthen the value of the analysis and bring even greater business relevance.

 ## Installation & Setup

 1. Register an app on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications) to obtain your **Client ID** and **Client Secret**.
 2. Store the credentials in a `.env` file with the following format: `CLIENT_ID=your_client_id` and `CLIENT_SECRET=your_client_secret`.
 3. Clone the repository by running `git clone https://github.com/Jena-Thaipham/SpotifyAPI_Music.git` and navigate into the project directory using `cd SpotifyAPI_Music`.
-4. Run the `SpotifyETL.py` file to fetch data from the Spotify API and store it in the database.
+4. Run the `SpotifyBatchETL.py` file to fetch data from the Spotify API and store it in the database.
 This will start the data extraction process and store the relevant information in your database for further analysis.
 5. If additional IDs are needed, run the `fetch_ids.py` script.